 2. Choose the Correct Capacity

 You want a pump with the capacity to replace the livewell water at least every 10 minutes (six times each hour).
-So if you have a 100-gallon livewell, you need to deliver 600 gallons per hour (100 gallons x 6 times per hour = 600 gph).
+If you have a 100-gallon fishing livewell, you need to deliver 600 gallons per hour (100 gallons x 6 times per hour = 600 gph).
 You also need to account for the drop in pressure as the pump lifts water from the bilge to the livewell.
 For example, lifting water 40 inches reduces the delivery volume (versus no lift) by about 30 percent.
-So if you must raise the water 40 inches from intake to well, a 600 gph pump delivers only about 420 gph.
-A better choice in this case would be an 1,100 gph pump, such as a Rule Tournament Series 1100 or SHURflo Piranha 1100 (about $53 for either).
+So if you must raise the water 40 inches from intake to well, a 600 gph baitwell pump delivers only about 420 gph.
+A better choice in this case would be an 1,100 gph pump, such as a Rule Tournament Series 1100 or SHURflo Piranha 1100.
 Both would deliver roughly 770 gph to the livewell with 40 inches of lift.
-Err on the side of more capacity than you need, then “valve it down,” as outlined in tip No. 6.
+Error on the side of more capacity than you need, then “valve it down,” as outlined in tip No. 6.

 3. Mount the Livewell Pump Below the Water-line

 Unlike a displacement pump, a centrifugal pump is not self-priming.
 To function properly, centrifugal models must be mounted below the waterline with the boat at rest.
 In the earlier example of my 1986 center-console, had I mounted the centrifugal pump where the old displacement pump had been, the new pump would not have worked.
+Keep this in mind when mounting your livewell pump replacement.
 This might sound elementary, but I have seen a number of centrifugal pumps mounted too high in the bilge, leaving boat owners scratching their heads as to why the livewell won’t fill.

 4. Install an Intake Strainer